actuallyasmartname/deploy-client-downloader/README.md

 Download just the latest packages (still gotta do Mac and other channels)

-~~Sort clients if they are Studio, Studio64, WindowsPlayer, etc.~~ Kinda already done for latest versions.

 Make it look less like some sort of debug madness and more user friendly

 Clean up and optimize code, it's absolute hell in there and I warn the people who attempt to view it